zuozhenggh/learning-library/security-library/database/data-safe/discover-mask-sensitive-data/discover-mask-sensitive-data.md

 In this lab, you will:

-- View sensitive data in your database
+- View sensitive data in your target database
-- Discover sensitive data in your database by using the Data Discovery feature
+- Discover sensitive data in your target database by using Data Discovery
 - Create a PDF of the Sensitive Data Model report
-- Create a masking policy
+- Create a masking policy for your target database
-- Mask sensitive data in your database by using the Data Masking feature
+- Mask sensitive data in your target database by using Data Masking
+- View the Data Masking report
 - Create a PDF of the Data Masking report
-- Validate the masked data in your database
+- Validate the masked data in your target database

 ### Prerequisites